Does Proton VPN Work in China in 2026? No, but Read On

 How to Use a VPN in China

-1. Download and install a VPN that works in China.
+2. Download the VPN.
 You can download the VPN app from the vendor’s official site or from your app store.
 Then, make sure to follow the on-screen instructions.
-It’s also advisable that you download and install the VPN before visiting China as most VPN sites and apps are blocked by the government.
+It’s also advisable that you download and install the VPN before visiting China, as most VPN sites and apps are blocked by the government.

-3. Browse the internet freely.
+4. Browse the internet freely.
 Enjoy normal browsing of the web safely in China!

 How to Download a VPN If You’re Already in China

-If you’re already in China, you probably won’t be able to access any VPN site as they’re almost all blocked by the government.
+If you’re already in China, you probably won’t be able to access any VPN site, as they’re almost all blocked by the government.
 Here are some alternative methods you can use to download a VPN in China:

 • Use mirrored links.
-Mirrored links make it harder for firewalls to detect and block them as they are a copy of the VPN’s website with a different URL.
+Mirrored links make it harder for firewalls to detect and block them, as they are a copy of the VPN’s website with a different URL.
 ExpressVPN offers mirrored links but you’ll need to contact its customer support to get access.

 • Use a free proxy.
 A proxy changes your IP address but it doesn’t encrypt your traffic.
 With a web proxy, you can just copy-paste the VPN’s site link in the search field.